 Perlane, like Restylane, is made from hyaluronic acid (HA).
 It safely and effectively adds volume and fullness to facial skin in order to reduce the appearance of moderate to severe facial wrinkles.
 Perlane is commonly used to treat areas such as crow’s feet, marionette lines, facial depressions, and chins which lack definition.

 The main difference between Perlane and Restylane is the size of HA particles used.
 The particles used in Perlane are larger than the particles used in Restylane, making it a more effective treatment for deep facial wrinkles.
 Restylane, on the other hand, is a better choice for fine lines or for thin-skinned people.

 Your Perlane treatment can be completed in approximately 30 minutes.
 A topical anesthetic is used to minimize discomfort.
 Dr. Angelchik will inject Perlane into the treatment region.
 You may experience some swelling and bruising which will subside in a few days.
 Because Perlane uses larger particles than Restylane, it will take longer for them to break down.
 As a result, you should experience longer lasting results.
 Some patients enjoy their results for up to one year.

 Please contact Dr. Paul Angelchik today to schedule your Restylane or Perlane consultation.
+For a limited time our practice is waiving the $95 initial consultation fee for qualified patients.
 Dr. Angelchik serves patients in Glendale, Phoenix, Tempe, Scottsdale, and Mesa, Arizona.